programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 Typically experienced by looking through the camera lens of an electronic device such as a smartphone, tablet, or head-mounted display (e.g. Google Glass), augmented reality (AR) can be defined as the overlaying of digital content (images, video, text, sound, etc.) onto physical objects or locations.
 Novel applications of AR continue to surface  within a variety of industries: [museums](https://www.youtube.com/watch?v=gx_UQxx54lo) are integrating AR content into their displays, [companies](http://www.gizmag.com/ikea-augmented-reality-catalog-app/28703/) are promoting AR apps in lieu of print or even web-based catalogs, and [engineering firms](https://www.youtube.com/watch?v=bXqe2zSepQ4) are creating AR applications showcasing their efforts to promote sustainability.
 [Predicted to grow](http://www.digi-capital.com/news/2015/04/augmentedvirtual-reality-to-hit-150-billion-disrupting-mobile-by-2020/#.VbetCU1VhHw) into a $120 billion industry within the next five years, augmented reality is an exciting new medium that digital humanists cannot afford to ignore.

 Since at least 2010, [digital artist](https://manifestarblog.wordpress.com/about/) have been creating AR applications that point to its potential as a medium for social and cultural intervention.
-For example,  Tamiko Thiel's AR project [Clouding Green](http://www.tamikothiel.com/AR/clouding-green.html) reveals the carbon footprint of specific technology companies when their buildings are viewed through her application.
+For example,  Tamiko Thiel's AR project [Clouding Green](http://www.tamikothiel.com/AR/clouding-green.html) reveals the carbon footprint of specific technology companies.
 Projects such as Thiel's capitalize on AR's unique rhetorical affordance to provide compelling, site-specific interactions between physical and digital content.

 At the [Trace Innovation Initiative](http://trace.english.ufl.edu/projects/arcs/) in the University of Florida English Department, we seek to build upon the work of these artists by promoting the creation and circulation of humanities-focused mobile augmented reality applications.
 For one of our first projects, we are collaborating with the Religion Department to create a mobile AR application that reveals the hidden religious history in and around the University of Florida campus.
 Once completed, users will be able to look at specific buildings and signs around campus through their phone or tablet camera and view multimedia content (videos, audio clips, links, etc.) informing them of the religious history related to those different locations.

 {% include figure.html src="../images/ar-dev-1.png" caption="Testing the 'Religion@UF' augmented reality application." %}

  For this tutorial, I will demonstrate the process of creating an audio-visual overlay for a text-based trigger image.
 Scholars could use this to create digital overlays for historical documents or literary texts.
 For example, you might create an application that allows readers to scan the pages of a book or document and access historical context or critique related to that specific page.
-Humanities scholars could also use this tutorial to create site-specific AR applications that educate visitors about aspects of a location's that has been history excluded from its historical representation, such as buildings named after former slave owners.
+Humanities scholars could also use this tutorial to create site-specific AR applications that educate visitors about cultural aspects of a location that have been excluded from its historical representation, such as buildings named after former slave owners.

 ## Software Requirements